Interview with Paul Shetler, Co-Founder & Partner of AccelerateHQ

 Kylie Bonassi: Welcome today, Paul, thanks for joining us.
 We’re truly excited to be working with you next year to help bring our vision to life.
 One of the questions I have for you is, having worked in UK and US for so many years, and given Australia is so behind the 8-ball when it comes to digital transformation, why have you made Australia home?

-Paul Shetler: Well, I moved here a couple years ago to do a job and I’ve really grown to love the country.
+Paul Shetler: Well, I moved here a couple of years ago to do a job and I’ve really grown to love the country.
 I think it’s a great place to live.
 I mean, I just don’t really think you can beat the quality of life in Australia.
 Now, everybody says that but, you know, I moved here from London, where I was used to, you know, gray skies, and overcast weather and all this kind of stuff; and to come to the place where, you know, everything is kind of blue and warm and everything is a great thing.
 Now, that said, I also think there are huge opportunities here in Australia.
-When I first came here about three years ago, one of the thing that really struck me was that there was a, I’d say, a generalized sort of lack of capability, or generalized lower level of capability when it came to digital.
+When I first came here about three years ago, one of the thing that really struck me was that there was a, I’d say, a generalized sort of lack of capability, or generalised lower level of capability when it came to digital.
 It was very difficult to find product managers.
 It was very difficult to find really experienced UX designers.
 People who were coding who knew the latest technologies weren’t that easy to find.
 And, certainly, almost nobody was used to working in a multifunctional, multidisciplinary team to deliver software.
 Now, in the space of three years, you can already see an incredible growth of talent.
 So I think, although, we face a lot of competitive challenges, already there’s been a tremendous upsurge in capability which I’ve seen with my very own eyes having worked in government and and other places like that.
 I’ve seen the evolution of this.
 I’m actually really pleased with that.
 I think if Australia gets it right, in terms of the way it actually structures its companies and unleashes those talents, then we’re in an incredibly good position, and that’s what I want to help do.

 So, that’s where you feel you have the biggest impact?